 Despite the pitiless indifference and random cruelty of adults – not to mention some of the sinister near-misses he had on the streets – the adult Saroo says that his journey left him with a sincere belief in the goodness of people.

-80,000 children go missing in India each year.
-Saroo could suffer from survivor’s guilt (and this was the driving force of the film adaptation*), but he emphasizes the importance of grabbing opportunities when they are presented.
+80,000 children go missing in India each year, yet Saroo mercifully does not seem to suffer from any form of survivor’s guilt (this was the driving force in the film adaptation*).
+Instead he emphasizes the importance of grabbing opportunities when they are presented.

 Lion is obviously now a major Oscar-nominated movie starring Nicole Kidman, but I’m very glad it jumped out at me from the bookshelf first.
 5 stars.